-As part of the Snowy Valleys Sculpture Trail artists have already visited 14 of the 16 schools across the Snowy Valleys to provide sculpture making workshops for more than 1,200 students.
-In addition, three empty shops in Batlow and Tumbarumba have been transformed by artists into Shop Art Projects.
+As part of the Snowy Valleys Sculpture Trail 13 artists have already visited schools across the Snowy Valleys to provide sculpture making experiences for 1,538 students during over 60 workshops.

-The Snowy Valleys Sculpture Trail will expand with additional sculptures to be installed later in 2022 and then in the first half of 2023, growing to over 35 sculptures thanks to a grant from the Bushfire Local Economic Recovery Fund.
+The Snowy Valleys Sculpture Trail will expand with additional sculptures installed in the first half of 2023 growing to over 35 sculptures thanks to a grant from the Bushfire Local Economic Recovery Fund.

 If you have any questions please contact [email protected] or 02 8399 0233.